Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: The geometric point of view

 where we introduce analysis of variance terminology, with SSTO, SST, and SSE indicating the Sums of Squares for Total, Treatment, and Error, respectively.
-Thus, if we define $\theta$ to be the angle between $\bone$ and $\bv,$ then:

-These geometric relationships are illustrated in Figure~\ref{fig:geometry}.
-Using basic trigonometric expressions it is easy to derive the stated algebraic relationship between $T$ and $T_0$.
+Thus, if we define $\theta$ to be the angle between $\bone$ and $\bv,$ then: {A stylized, two-dimensional representation of the essence of these geometric relationships is presented in Figure~\ref{fig:geometry}.} Using basic trigonometric expressions it is easy to derive the stated algebraic relationship between $T$ and $T_0$.
 In fact,

 Substituting $\cos^2 \theta = T_0^2 / n$ into this expression and taking square roots on both sides (making sure the signs match, as they should) yields Equation~\eqref{one_s_rel}.